 The windlass can also be controlled from the helm, where there is a chain counter – something that is a big help at night.

-There is a spotlight fitted to the bow with remote controls at the helm.
+fitted to the bow with remote controls at the helm.
 The sprawling foredeck sun pad has stainless steel handrails on either side for safety, drink holders, and is recessed into the deck with drain grooves that should help keep the pad dry, or dry out fast, depending on prevailing conditions.

 We liked the mechanisms at the head of the pad that allow the cushions to be tilted up, creating a chaise lounge for reading and relaxing.
 There’s a deep icebox nearby, and an independent two-speaker Fusion AM/FM stereo with Bluetooth connectivity and a USB port.